 Oil content decreased slightly with increasing levels of nitrogen, although the effect was statistically non-significant.
 The highest oil content (41.08 and 42.72%) was recorded under control (0 kg N ha⁻¹), while the lowest was observed under 120 kg N ha⁻¹.
 This reduction may be due to increased protein synthesis at higher nitrogen levels, resulting in a dilution effect on oil content.
 In contrast, sulphur application showed a slight increase in oil content, with maximum values (40.70 and 42.33%) recorded at 45 kg S ha⁻¹.
 This improvement may be attributed to the role of sulphur in fatty acid synthesis and oil formation.
 However, the differences were non-significant.
 These findings are supported by Singh et al. (2019).

-Table 3: Effect of nitrogen and sulphur on quality of mustard
+Table 3: Effect of nitrogen and sulphur on the quality of mustard